ACMAASU/news/README.md

 ``_layouts/`` contains the two primary layouts that build the structure of the site itself. ``default.html`` is the base structure which everything is built off of. ``post.html`` is the structure for individual posts.

 ``main.css`` is the primary stylesheet for the entire site. ``syntax.css`` is the stylesheet for code blocks (``<pre><code>``).

+``_config.yaml`` contains all the important variables for the site itself.
+Such as where the build destination is, title of the organization and any other global variables (e.g. Facebook page URL, Github, etc).
+They can be included just like any other variable with Jekyll using ``{{ site.variable_name }}``.